KQAC: Programming

 Syndicated programs aired on KQAC include Composers Datebook and Metropolitan Opera.

+Financial support

+KQAC and its sister stations rely on donations from their communities.
+93% of All Classical's financial support comes directly from listeners, nonprofit arts organizations, businesses and foundations in Portland, Vancouver, the Central Oregon Coast, and the Columbia River Gorge.

+Additionally, a small portion of the station's annual budget comes from various foundation grants and from the Corporation for Public Broadcasting.
+There is also extensive volunteer support and an internship program.
+All Classical holds on-air fundraisers several times each year and seeks donations on its website.

-Community Outreach
+Community outreach

 JOY (Joyous Outreach to You/th)

 In Fall 2017, All Classical Portland launched JOY.
-JOY (Joyous Outreach to You/th) is All Classical Portland's outreach initiative consisting of five programs:
+JOY (Joyous Outreach to You/th) is All Classical Radio's outreach initiative consisting of five programs: